-So, how exactly does the anonymous OV-chipkaart work?
-When boarding the bus, tram, metro or train, hold the OV-chipkaart (or single-use chip card) in front of the card reader on the pole or gate.
+So how exactly does checking in work?
+When boarding the bus, tram, metro or train hold the OV-chipkaart (or your debit card, smartphone, or wearable if using OVPay) in front of the screen of a post or gate.
 It will indicate with a green light and a beep that the anonymous OV-chipkaart has been read.
 You check out in the same way when exiting.
 On the display you can immediately see how much credit the trip has cost and how much you have left.

 At smaller stations, the gate is on the platform and larger stations often have separate gates (which open when you check in).
 Important: you cannot check in once you are on the train.
 So don't forget!

 An anonymous OV-chipkaart is valid for a maximum of five years.
 The end date is usually printed on the outside of the card.
 The credit remains valid, so if you want to use your OV-chipkaart again at a later stage, you can.
 You can also request a refund for the remaining balance.